Slattz/NLTK/README.md

 # NLTK - New Leaf ToolKit [![Build status](https://ci.appveyor.com/api/projects/status/dvqruc40q9fyes5r/branch/master?svg=true)](https://ci.appveyor.com/project/Slattz/nltk/branch/master)

-A WIP ACNL Toolkit without the hassle of taking out your SD card.
+NLTK is a WIP ACNL Toolkit without the hassle of taking out your SD card.
+Only Homebrew **or** CFW is needed to use it.

 The main developers of this project are [Slattz](https://github.com/Slattz) and [Cuyler](https://github.com/Cuyler36).

 [![Discord](https://discordapp.com/api/guilds/437592048057450508/widget.png?style=banner2)](https://discord.gg/j2VUBBv)

 ## Features

-* WIP Save Editor
+### Save Editor

-* Fix the region of saves in the Save Editor.
-This allows you to boot out of region saves.
-* Hassle Free Auto-Updater
+* Auto Updater - Easily get the Latest Update
+* Custom Keyboard with ACNL's Custom Symbols
+* Basic Player Editing
+  * Player Name
+  * Player Wallet, Bank, Medals & MEOW Coupons
+* Acre Editing
+* Basic Villager Editing
+  * Change the Villager in each slot

 ## Installation

-##### For CFW Users:
+### For CFW Users:

-1. Install `NLTK.cia` using FBI.
+1. Install `NLTK.cia` from the [latest release](https://github.com/Slattz/NLTK/releases/latest) using [FBI](https://github.com/Steveice10/FBI/releases/latest).
 2. You're done, it's that easy.
+It'll now be on your Home Menu.
 If you choose to enable the Auto Updater, the app will automatically update on start-up, hassle-free.

-##### For Original HBL Users:
+### For (Rosalina) Homebrew Users:

-1. Copy `SNLT.3dsx` to `SD:/3ds/NLTK/`.
+1. Copy `NLTK.3dsx` to `SD:/3ds/NLTK/`.
 2. Launch the HBL using your entrypoint of choice.
-3. Click on NLTK, then select your ACNL game.
+3. Click on NLTK.
+    * If not using Rosalina HBL, you will then need to select your ACNL game.
 4. You're done, it's that easy.
 If you choose to enable the Auto Updater, the app will automatically update on start-up, hassle-free.

-##### For Rosalina HBL Users:
-* Sorry, but this isn't and won't be supported.
-Since you already have CFW, please refer to [For CFW Users](#for-cfw-users).

-## Building
+## Compiling

 ### Requirements

-- First of all, make sure devkitPro is properly installed and added to your PATH.
+1. Firstly, make sure devkitPro is properly installed, up to date and added to your PATH.
+2. Using [devkitPro's pacman](https://devkitpro.org/viewtopic.php?f=13&t=8702), install the `3ds-dev` package if you haven't already.
+If you have already, ensure everything is up to date.
-- Using [devkitPro's pacman](https://devkitpro.org/viewtopic.php?f=13&t=8702), install the following dkP packages: `3ds-curl`, `3ds-mbedtls`, `3ds-libjpeg-turbo`, `3ds-zlib`, `3ds-freetype`, `3ds-jansson`.
+3. Using [devkitPro's pacman](https://devkitpro.org/viewtopic.php?f=13&t=8702), install the following dkP packages: `3ds-curl`, `3ds-mbedtls`, `3ds-libjpeg-turbo`, `3ds-zlib`, `3ds-freetype`, `3ds-jansson`.
-- [makerom](http://3dbrew.org/wiki/Makerom) and [bannertool](https://github.com/Steveice10/bannertool) somewhere in your `PATH` environment
+4. [makerom](http://3dbrew.org/wiki/Makerom) and [bannertool](https://github.com/Steveice10/bannertool) somewhere in your `PATH` environment.

 Enter the NLTK directory and run `make` in your command line/terminal.

 Provided you have all the requirements, `NLTK.cia` and `NLTK.3dsx` should be outputted to `/out`.